pinqy520/react-native-webview-invoke/README.md

 For better illumination, we define two sides named `A` and `B`. each of them can be React Native or Web, and if `A` is React Native, then `B` is Web.

-Resume that there are some functions in A side.
+Assume that there are some functions in A side.

 ``` javascript
 function whatIsTheNameOfA() {